Helpful Tips for Managing Separation Anxiety in Dogs

 If your dog’s destructive behaviours happen to coincide with a new family member entering your home, then this could very well be the cause of your dog’s stress.
 New babies are especially challenging for dogs because not only is there a new person, but that person is taking up all of your time.

 New roommates and pets can also have a similar effect.
-In these situations, your dog’s destructive habits may not be isolated to when he’s home alone but could result in frustrating or even aggressive behaviours when you are sitting right next to them.
+In these situations, your dog's destructive habits may not be isolated when he's home alone but it could result in frustrating or even aggressive behaviours when you are sitting right next to them.
 We call this a puppy tantrum.

 3. Schedule Changes

-Dogs thrive on routine, so if your schedule changes drastically, like going back to the office after working from home for a year, then your dog may not be happy about this.
-Big changes like being home at different hours of the day, or disrupting their normal activities like walks or meals often lead to your dog acting out to get attention.
+Dogs thrive on routine, so if your schedule changes drastically, like going back to the office after working from home for a year, then your dog may not be happy about this and start to show signs of separation anxiety.

 4. Grief

-5. Illness or Disease
+5. Illness

 Dogs that are recovering or managing a serious illness, injury, or disease are likely to come out the other end a little more anxious than they went in.
 We can’t explain to them the pain, discomfort, vet visits, surgeries, and lifestyle changes, so it’s common for pets to feel extra needy during or after the recovery period.

 Once back to full health, some dogs gradually adapt on their own, but bad habits and behaviours can be difficult to un-train once your dog has adapted to them for long enough.
+You'll need to help your dog cope with the changes and relearn house training.

 5 Symptoms Of Separation Anxiety In Dogs

 Think your dog has separation anxiety?
 You may be right.
-But if you’re unsure, pay attention to their mood, what they do when you’re away, and even their general health and dietary habits.
-Just like for us, anxiety can throw everything out of whack.
+But if you're unsure, pay attention to their mood, what they do when you're away, and even their general health and dietary habits.

-Here are some common dog anxiety symptoms you may see, or at least come home to:
+Here are some common dog anxiety symptoms you may see or at least come home to:

 1. Urinating and Defecating